simonesilvestroni/m2m-website/_pages/projects.md

 excerpt: 'Alternating jobs between sound and web design, I’ve worked on many projects since the 1990s.
 The following are a selection of highlights for <a href="#sound-design"><strong>sound design</strong></a>, <a href="#web-design"><strong>web design</strong></a>, <a href="#publications"><strong>publications</strong></a> and <a href="#spotify-playlists"><strong>Spotify playlists</strong></a>.
 On a separate page it’s possible to read about my <a href="/music/"><strong>original music</strong></a>.'
 permalink: '/projects/'
 ---
-{: .display-5 .border-white .text-center .text-md-start }
+{: .text-uppercase .border-white .text-center .text-md-start }
 ## Sound design

 {%- assign production = site.sounddesign | where: "subtype", "production" | reverse -%}